Sofía Gómez Villafañe: Career

 She was raised in Esquel, Patagonia until she was twelve, before moving with her family to Los Gatos, California.
 The fifth child of six, she discovered mountain biking through the NorCal High School Mountain Bike Program, and her brother found her a bike on Craigslist for $500.
 She went on to compete at the collegiate level for Fort Lewis College in Durango, Colorado, where she received a Bachelor’s in exercise science and a minor in business administration.

 She races primarily in North America and is the 2019 Argentine national cross-country champion.

 She won the 2019 Epic Rides series, defeating World Cup champion Kate Courtney in the final race.
 At the 2019 Pan American Games, in Lima, Peru, she won a silver medal in the cross-country race.

 In 2021, she became the first female mountain biker to compete in the Olympics for Argentina since 2004 by qualifying to compete in the cross-country event.

+In 2022, she raced on a duo team with Haley Batten to a victory in South Africa at the Cape Epic mountain bike stage race.
+She won it again in 2025 with Annika Langvad.

+She is currently the 3x time defending champion of the Life Time Grand Prix.